 Geodetic marks are reference points established on the surface of the earth by local, state, and national agencies.
 Maintenance and preservation of these marks is of utmost importance to NOAA’s National Geodetic Survey (NGS).
 Many geodetic marks are destroyed by construction, new roads, erosion, or for other causes.

 There are two types of marks: horizontal reference and vertical reference.
 Although the advances in GPS technology have made the horizontal reference marks less of a necessity in surveying, a GPS cannot measure elevations accuracy, so the vertical reference marks are still necessary for accurate surveying.
 Normally, geodetic marks are round bronze discs, roughly 3 inches in diameter, firmly embedded in concrete, bedrock or on a long rod driven into the ground.

 Does this sound like fun to you?

-Get in touch with our Cooperative Charting experts and get out there!
+Get in touch with our Geodetic Mark Recovery experts and get out there!